This page contains information about the registration of food premises, verification and food premises grading.

 WDC is one of the few organisations in New Zealand able to carry out verification of National Programmes at this time.

 Under the old grading scheme, your score affected your fee.
 This is not the same moving forward.
 However, if your EHO finds problems with your food safety, you will be "verified" more frequently.
-See the related documents (top right of this page) for more information of fees.

 If you want to sell food from a stall, you will also need to talk to Council about getting a licence to trade in a public space.
 Follow the link below for more information.